Food Technology

 No part of our economy matters more than food.
 It is vital for life, and for pleasure.
 It shapes our sense of family, community and nation: cooking and eating together is perhaps the defining communal act.
 The food system also provides jobs for one in seven of us.

 Much of this is made possible by a free market that performs a million daily miracles, producing, exporting, importing, processing and serving up a dazzling variety of reasonably-priced foods in an abundance unimaginable to previous generations.But this bounty has come at a cost.
-Intensive farming practises have caused serious damage to the environment and the food related disease is costing the NHS billions and drastically harming the lives of millions.
+Intensive farming practices have caused serious damage to the environment and the food related disease is costing the NHS billions and drastically harming the lives of millions.
 Food security, too, is a growing concern: population growth, climate change, the global increase in meat eating are intensifying resource competition between nations.

 Henry Dimbleby

-All of the girls at St. Ursula’s complete a twelve week Food unit each year through key stage 3.
-During this short time we aim to deliver learning that takes account of the National Curriculum for Cooking and Nutrition, the British Nutrition Foundation Core Competencies and meet the requirements of the PSHE curriculum which includes Healthy Eating as mandatory from September 2020.
+We aim to deliver learning that takes account of the National Curriculum for Cooking and Nutrition, the British Nutrition Foundation Core Competencies and meet the requirements of the PSHE curriculum which includes Healthy Eating as mandatory from September 2020.
 At the end of key stage 3, there is the option for girls to continue and develop their studies through the GCSE Food Preparation and Nutrition course.

-We want all girls to be able to cook a range of dishes that would give them the skill, competence, confidence and resilience to undertake preparing and cooking dishes independently, safely, affordably, nutritiously to feed themselves now and later on in life.
+Our Key Stage 3 curriculum is driven by a vision of what we believe all students should know, understand and be able to do by the end of the key stage.
+We want all students to be able to cook a range of dishes that would give them the skill, competence, confidence and resilience to undertake preparing and cooking dishes independently, safely, affordably, nutritiously to feed themselves now and later on in life.
+We want students to be able to make informed decisions about how the food they consume will impact on the health of their body and mind both now and in the future.

 Links to useful sites for KS3 students